hotwired/hotwire-native-site/_source/overview/04_bridge_components.md

 ---
-permalink: /overview/native-components.html
+permalink: /overview/bridge-components.html
 order: 04
-title: "Native Components"
+title: "Bridge Components"
-description: "Build HTML-driven native components with Strada."
+description: "Build HTML-driven native bridge components."
 ---

-# Native Components
+# Bridge Components

 You can build Hotwire Native apps to enjoy the best of the web alongside the best of native apps and fully native screens.
 But there’s a major limitation: there’s no way for the native app to know what’s happening within the web view and adapt to the content that it’s displaying.